Tested: Is Squarespace Good For SEO in 2024?

 In Summary: Is Squarespace good for SEO?

-Like Wix, Squarespace’s main attraction for small business owners is its quick and easy, “point and click” way of setting up a website.
+Squarespace’s main attraction for small business owners is its quick and easy, “point and click” way of setting up a website.
 No technical knowledge required, just click through the setup wizard and you can be online in a matter of hours.

 squarespace home page